 Welcome to Julianne's Rett Heroes Fundraising Page!

-We are going to do our best to reach our goal again this year for the 12th Annual Florida Strollathon: Virtual Edition.
-Strollathons are Rettsyndrome.org’s signature fundraising and awareness events to raise money for essential research of effective treatments and to find a cure for Rett syndrome.
-In order to keep everyone safe during the ongoing COVID-19 pandemic, this year’s Stroll will be a fun and engaging All Virtual Event to be held on Saturday, November 6th, 2021.
+We will do our best to reach our goal again this year for the 12th Annual Florida Strollathon: Virtual Edition.
+Strollathons are Rettsyndrome.org’s signature fundraising and awareness events to raise money for essential research of effective treatments and to find a cure for Rett Syndrome.
+In order to keep everyone safe during the ongoing COVID-19 pandemic, this year’s Stroll will again be an all virtual event to be held on Saturday, November 13th, 2021.

-But there is also great hope.
-With $50M invested to date in international research and several ongoing clinical trials, tremendous progress is being made.
+There is great hope.
+With more than $50M invested to date in international research and several ongoing clinical trials, tremendous progress is being made.
 Rett Syndrome has been shown to be reversible in a lab setting with mice, and scientists have since been exploring many avenues to make this a reality for Julianne and other children.

 We are certain that a cure will happen in Julianne's lifetime, but not without the generous support of people like you.
 You can save her and thousands of others around the world from this devastating disorder.